(CNN) — One way to exemplify the success of the American melting pot is to take a bite into the humble sandwich.

-For generations of immigrants to the United States, one way to make their new home more palatable was to bring with them tastes of the old country.
+Generations of immigrants to the United States made their new home more palatable by bringing with them tastes of the old country.

-You might not be able to find all the following sandwiches at your local deli, but keep an eye out for them on menus; they're a taste of what's to come in American sandwiches.
+You might not be able to find all the following sandwiches at your local deli, but keep an eye out for them on menus; they're a taste of what's to come in American sandwiches with these 11 winners:

 Filling: cured and smoked beef brisket

 What separates Montreal-style smoked meat and oft-compared pastrami is the cut of beef (brisket for smoked meat, navel for pastrami) and the spices that go into the original brine -- reportedly more cracked peppercorns and coriander for the Montreal meat, as well as less sugar.

 What results is meat that many people say tastes sweeter, more peppery and less spicy than smokier pastrami.

 If proof is needed of its flavor, look to Mile End Meats, which brought the Montreal smoked meat to arguably the most pastrami-centric city in the world, New York, in 2010.
 Not only has Mile End Meats survived, but the deli and its take on Canadian fare is now a local favorite.